-Kelley moved to Vermont from Colorado in 1993 and started practicing yoga in 1997.
+Kelley moved to Vermont from Colorado in 1993 and started practising yoga in 1997.
 It felt amazing and was a great way to balance out the demands of working in the kitchen after training at the Cordon Bleu in France.
 Her yoga teacher left Vermont in 1999 and someone had to bring hot yoga to the cold northern climate of Vermont!
 She completed the teacher training in Los Angeles in 2000 and open the studio on Pine St in the winter of 2001.
 Kelley loves yoga!
-She has been fortunate enough to take classes, seminars and trainings with great teachers here on Pine St, as well as across the States, and recently in Mexico too.
+She has been fortunate enough to take classes, seminars and training with great teachers here on Pine St, as well as across the States, and recently in Mexico too.
 She loves living in the woods of New England with her husband (who doesn’t do yoga), Chico the cat and her corgi, Ruby.
 Yes, her dreams include lots of yoga and corgis.

 Betsy Baker, Yoga Instructor

 Betsy started practising Bikram yoga on New Year’s Day 2002 and went to teacher training in the summer of 2004.
 At times, yoga has been her main athletic activity, other times it’s been auxiliary – keeping her healthy for hiking, running, CrossFit, and more.
 When teaching, she is aware that people bring their complex lives into the studio, therefore she embraces the essence of Plato’s quote: “Be kind, for everyone you meet is fighting a great battle.”
 Betsy believes in working hard at the yoga and being encouraging and compassionate with her students.
 Come stretch and sweat with her!

 Mindy Elmergreen, Yoga Instructor